Food recall information for businesses

-- the need for urgency – if it is crucial that the public is informed with the absolute minimum of delay, MPI will issue a privileged statement, possibly followed by a recall
+- the need for urgency – if it is crucial that the public is informed with the absolute minimum of delay, MPI will issue a privileged statement

-- whether the manufacturer/importer of the product cannot be identified or contacted, and it is crucial that the public is informed without delay
+- whether the manufacturer or importer of the product cannot be identified or contacted, and it is crucial that the public is informed without delay

-- if the manufacturer/importer is failing to manage a recall and a privileged statement is needed to correct inaccuracies that have been created
+- if the manufacturer or importer is failing to manage a recall and a privileged statement is needed to correct inaccuracies that have been created

 - if the owner of the product is managing a recall appropriately, but there is a high level of public concern, a privileged statement may be issued to confirm to the public that all reasonable steps are being taken.